Skip to main content

 Aad Layakari literally means to play at 1.5x speed.
 This guide focuses on a popular and practical exercise for the 8-beat Keherwa Taal.
 In this variation, each beat is filled with a unique triplet-style pattern that includes pauses ('S').
 This method creates an engaging, syncopated feel and is a fantastic way for students to improve their control, timing, and understanding of complex rhythmic structures against a simple pulse.

-Watch a Demonstration of Keherwa Taal
+Watch a Live Demonstration of Keherwa Taal Layakari

-Structure of Keherwa Taal
+The Structure and Characteristics of Keherwa Taal

 To practice this layakari, you must first be comfortable with the basic structure of Keherwa Taal.
 This 8-beat cycle is divided into two equal parts.